anreitersimon/Medbrain-Tutorial/STEP4.md

 #### Adding the SignInViewController
 To be able to determine which medications to show the patient has to sign-in.

-In order to sign-in a new viewcontroller named `PatientSignInViewController` will be introduced.
+In order to sign-in a new `View Controller` named `PatientSignInViewController` will be introduced.

 This controller will be shown every time the user reaches the `PatientMedicationsViewController` and is not signed-in.

-1. From the object-library drag a `View Controller` object on to the storyboard.
+1. From the `object-library` drag a `View Controller` object on to the storyboard.

-2. `ctrl` +  drag from the first `PatientMedicationsViewController` to the newly added `PatientSignInViewController`.
+2. `ctrl+drag` from the first `PatientMedicationsViewController` to the newly added `PatientSignInViewController`.

-3. select `present modally` in the `Manual-Segue` section.
+3. select `Present Modally` in the `Manual-Segue` section.

 ![](resources/step4/add_signin.gif)

 #### Adding the PatientDetailViewController

-After signing in the user should have the optionto review his information (i.e.: email-adress, phone-number, etc.)
+After signing in the user should have the option to review his information (i.e.: email-address, phone-number, etc.)

 This functionality will be implemented in the `PatientDetailViewController`.

-1. From the object-library drag a `View Controller` object on to the storyboard.
+1. From the `object-library` drag a `View Controller` object on to the storyboard.
-2. `ctrl` + drag from the `Tab Bar Controller` to the `PatientDetailViewController`
+2. `ctrl+drag` from the `Tab Bar Controller` to the `PatientDetailViewController`
 3. select `viewcontrollers` in the `Relationship-Segue` section